bradenbuchanan/RProjects/README.md

 ### Data Source

-The datasets used in this repository are sourced from the `tidyTuesday` project, a weekly data project aimed at the R ecosystem, emphasizing the use of the `tidyverse` packages.
-Each week, a new dataset is made available for the community, making it an excellent platform for practicing and learning.
+The datasets used in this repository are sourced from the `tidyTuesday` project and custom data sets I make using simulated data.

 ### What to Expect